- Describe physical development for children from birth to age 12.

 Helping Staff Support All Learners

 To create a more inclusive environment and support all learners, you must first model an inclusive attitude.
 Your facility is compliant with the Americans with Disabilities Act , so at a minimum children and families with a variety of physical needs can access your building.
 You must go beyond access, however.
 Make sure all children and families feel welcome and involved.
 Consider the experiences offered in your program, and help staff members brainstorm possible modifications and adaptations.
 The Kids Included Together program can be a valuable resource for ideas.
 For young children, you can also consider Building Blocks and CARA’s Kit.
 These resources from the Council for Exceptional Children Division for Early Childhood provide practical ways to help children succeed in their environments.
-When a child with identified special needs enters your program, work with the PUBLIC disability specialists to make sure you and the staff members know how to support the child’s physical development.
+When a child with identified special needs enters your program, work with the PUBLIC program administrator and/or disability specialist(s) to make sure you and the staff members know how to support the child’s physical development.
 You can be a resource for brainstorming and for providing materials.
 Consider these quick and easy adaptations:

 Child has a hard time gripping or catching a ball.

 - Affix Velcro strips to the ball to make it easier to grasp

 - Create your own ball out of crumpled paper wrapped in masking tape.

 - Use a beach ball.